Is It Really Wise to Trust a New Company With My Nest Egg? | Wealthsimple

 I knew it!
 OK, so if you don’t have my money, who does?

 Your assets are actually held with Canadian ShareOwner, which is a different kind of company, called a custodian.
-A custodian is a financial institution that can’t make any trades; it just safeguards assets.
+A custodian is a financial institution that safeguards assets and, in the case of ShareOwner, makes trades on behalf of Wealthsimple.
 Wealthsimple Financial Corp is the name of the holding company that owns both Wealthsimple Inc., the portfolio manager, and Canadian ShareOwner.

-But then what if something happens to Canadian ShareOwner?
+But then what if something happens to Apex?
 Maybe it gets hit by an asteroid and all my money literally ignites.

-The other thing is that the funds you own are in your name.
-If anything happens, they just revert to you anyway.

-Then I guess my question is how do I know the people at Canadian ShareOwner who actually hold my money aren’t a bunch of degenerate foosball gamblers who need my money to cover their debts?
+Then I guess my question is how do I know the people at Apex who actually hold my money aren’t a bunch of degenerate foosball gamblers who need my money to cover their debts?

 Maybe it’s time to tell you a little bit about why Wealthsimple isn’t your typical start-up.
 Wealthsimple’s financial backer is Power Financial.
-It is one of the largest and most well-respected financial firms in the world.
-It’s controlled by the Desmarais family, which you may have heard of, and has more than $1.22 trillion in assets.
-You probably know some of the brands that Power Financial owns: Great West Life Insurance, London Life, Canada Life, Mackenzie Financial.
-They don’t own Wealthsimple entirely, but they have invested $30 million in us, and their powerful assets serve as a pretty major insurance policy so that we do well, and we do well by our clients.
+It is headquartered in Canada, and is one of the largest and most well-respected financial firms in the world.
+It has more than $1.22 trillion in assets.
+You may know some of the brands that Power Financial owns: Great West Life Insurance, London Life, Putnam Investments, Mackenzie Financial.
+They don’t own Wealthsimple, but they have invested $74 million in us, and their powerful assets serve as a pretty major insurance policy so that we do well, and we do well by our clients.

+Meanwhile, as I mentioned, Apex itself has more than $30 billion in assets and is quite stable.

 The fact that you’re backed by heavy-hitters seems stable.
 But what about cases like the MF Global bankruptcy a few years ago—seemed totally legit, but it turned out that they were dipping into client accounts to cover shortages.
 It was in truth a bit of a Ponzi scheme.